madetech/learn/guides/08-Continuous-Integration/README.md

 This will add some stuff to `.travis.yml`, which you will then have to push to the remote (`git push`).

 Now scroll down to step 4 - "Create an account on Heroku and link with the repository" - in [these instructions](https://medium.com/@felipeluizsoares/automatically-deploy-with-travis-ci-and-heroku-ddba1361647f) to link your code base to Heroku.
+Keep going with steps 5, 6 and 7 - you'll notice that one of the steps (creating an api key) you've already done.

 ## Troubleshooting